SushP07/Machine-Learning/README.md

 Those projects are work of internship project with Pantech Solutions.
 Credit goes to them for providing the code.
 I modified it according to my convinience and used Jupyter Notebook to divide the code properly and run partwise to find error in steps.

+I will provide readme files for each file with information about libraries used and functions associated with them.

 Thank you.